Texas Public Health Association

 Texas Public Health Journal Goals

-- Include public health related articles with a historical edge,
+- Feature public health related articles

-- Provide timely information on public health related materials available
+- Provide timely information on public health related materials available such as:

 Our TPHA Journal is listed with the EBSCO index as a peer-reviewed journal.